At Sladebank Woods, home of the Red Hearth House

 “Creating a tribe of women for girls to support them as they blossom into womanhood”

-Over the last five years, through Moon Daughters we have re- introduced an ancient way of growing, learning and being together as women.
+Over the last eight years, through Moon Daughters we have re- introduced an ancient way of growing, learning and being together as women.
 We have created a ‘a new norm’ – *Circles!
 We are modelling a feminine tribal approach to living and growing together whilst preparing girls for their approaching teenage years.

 Our Moon Daughter gatherings involve up to 15 girls each month.
 We meet on the land, in a yurt at Sladebank Woods.
 Through our meetings, we show the value of circles, demonstrating that everyone present has a voice even if a girl decides to remain silent.
 With practice the girls are encouraged to express themselves authentically.
 We stress the importance of confidentiality to create a safe container within which to share.